Downtown residents, business owners irked at police inaction on homeless crisis

-Four days into Mayor Michael Johnson’s new administration, city officials fielded angry complaints from a public weary of the steps being taken — or not — to address an incessant homeless crisis in downtown Denver.
+Four days into Mayor Mike Johnston’s new administration, city officials fielded angry complaints from a public weary of the steps being taken — or not — to address an incessant homeless crisis in downtown Denver.

 Roughly 50 people on Thursday attended the monthly Community Advisory Group at Denver Police Department District 6 on Washington Street, where the attendees — downtown residents and business owners alike — peppered Denver Police officials with pointed questions about the strategy to reduce the homeless population, the “pause” on cleaning up large encampments and the number of citations handed out to homeless individuals.